Mobile-first is mobile-last

 Visuals, no automatic cropping

 Imagine.
 You know the header for your newsletter is landscape.
 For a laptop, it’s 750x350 px.
-For mobile, it's 400 x 300 px.
+For mobile, it's a square 1:1.
 You deliver the original visual, and the software automatically crops for you.
-Usually aligning from the center of the visual.
+Usually, it aligns from the center of the visual.
 See the example below.

 Yes, it’s more work.
 The result is unspeakable better.